ubccr/stubl/README.rst

   Determines the efficiency of one or more running jobs.
 Inefficient jobs are high- lighted in red text (requires clush).

+- *slimits*

+  Retrieves SLURM account limits (e.g. max number of jobs) for the specified user.

 - *slist*

   Retrieves SLURM accounting and node information for a running or completed